What is PLA Plastic (Polylactide)? | The Definitive Guide

 Different Types of Polylactic Resins -

-There are multiple variations of PLA resins available in the market, mainly due to their high demand for several applications.
+Multiple variations of PLA resins are available in the market, mainly due to their high demand for several applications.
 The main variations are – Regular PLLA (Poly-L-lactic Acid), PDLA (Poly-D-lactic Acid), and PDLLA (Poly-DL-lactic Acid).

 They have slight changes in their fundamental properties; however, they are derived from a single source – Lactic acid: C3H6O3.